root-project/web/manual/python/index.md

 - `BindObject`: Equivalent to [cppyy's `bind_object`](https://cppyy.readthedocs.io/en/latest/lowlevel.html#c-c-casts){:target="_blank"}.

 - `MakeNullPointer(class_proxy)`: Equivalent to `BindObject(0, class_proxy)`, it returns a proxy object of the class represented by `class_proxy` that is bound to a C++ null pointer.<br/>For example, `MakeNullPointer(TTree)` returns a `TTree` proxy object that internally points to null.
-This function is kept for backwards compatibility with old PyROOT versions.
+This function is kept for backwards compatibility with older ROOT versions.

 - `SetOwnership(obj, python_owns)`: A Python proxy can either own or not own its internal C++ object.
 If a Python proxy owns its C++ object and the proxy is being destroyed, the C++ object is deleted too.
-This ownership can be modified for a given Python proxy with `SetOwnership`.<br>For example, by calling `SetOwnership(obj, False)`, you make sure that the C++ object proxied by `obj` is not deleted by PyROOT when `obj` is garbage collected.
+This ownership can be modified for a given Python proxy with `SetOwnership`.<br>For example, by calling `SetOwnership(obj, False)`, you make sure that the C++ object proxied by `obj` is not deleted when `obj` is garbage collected.
 This is useful for example, if you know that the deletion will happen in C++ and you want to prevent a double delete.<br/>Use this functionality with care not to produce any memory leaks.

 ## Creating C++ templated class instances